yorktronic/data_science/thinkful/Unit3/nyc-biking/README.md

 **analysis.py**: performs the analysis, which I summarized above.

 ## Answers to other questions ##

 1. Explore other data variables.
 Are there any test stations? **No.**
 2. How may are not in service? **There are 329 total, and at the time I did this analysis there were 326 in service, so there were 3 not in service.**
 3. Mean and median leaving the stations that aren't in service in the set: **12.7 and 11, respectively**
-4. Mean and median leaving the stations that aren't in service out of the set: **12.8 and 11, respectively**
+4. Mean and median leaving the stations that aren't in service out of the set: **12.8 and 11, respectively** (this makes sense since there are only 3 out of service stations)